 Steve Jones holds a Ph.D. in finance from The University of Cincinnati, an MBA from Vanderbilt University, and a BA from Huntingdon College.
 He is the John W. Gay Professor of Banking in the Brock School of Business at Samford University, where he has been a member of the faculty since 2001.
 His primary area of teaching is in financial management.
 At Samford’s Brock School of Business, Jones currently serves as faculty advisor to the student chapter of the Financial Management Association International, and as chair of the school’s Undergraduate Education Process Committee.
 In 2004 and in 2008, Jones received the school’s annual Excellence in Teaching award.
 In 2011, he received Samford’s annual George Macon Memorial Award for teaching.
 Jones is a past president of the Academy of Economics and Finance.
 Hisresearch has been published in such journals as the Journal of Financial Planning and the Journal of Real Estate Research.
 He served as are viewer for South-Western’s 2010 text, Behavioral Finance, by Lucy Ackert and Richard Deaves.
 He has been interviewed by a number of media outlets, including National Public Radio.Steve’s wife, Julibeth, is an audiologist in private practice.
 Steve and Julibeth merely pay the mortgage on a home that is, from all appearances,owned by their two extremely spoiled cats.
 Several years ago, Steve concluded a nine-year stint as assistant coach for his father’s middle school girls basketball team at Montgomery Academy in Montgomery, Alabama.
 His chief duties in this position included complaining about the officiating, reminding the girls on the team to keep their hands up on defense and attempting to discourage players’ parents from offering advice to the head coach.

-Kara Kennedy, a native of Birmingham, has worked extensively in the areas of Public Relations, media and marketing, and is currently the Director of the External Affairs of Samford’s Brock School of Business.
-Shortly after joining the Brock School of Business in June of 2007,she headed the PR team that implemented the successful strategy to brand the Samford School of Business the Brock School of Business.
-Kara handles all of the events marketing,media relations, public relations and online digital strategies including social media for the Brock School of Business.
+Kara Kennedy, a native of Birmingham, has worked extensively in the areas of Public Relations, media and marketing, and is currently the Social Media Strategist for Samford University and Director of External Relations of the Brock School of Business.
+Shortly after joining the Brock School of Business in June of 2007, she headed the PR team that implemented the successful strategy to brand the Samford School of Business, the Brock School of Business.
+Kara is working on strategic campus-wide social media initiatives as well as media relations, public relations and social media for the Brock School of Business.
 Kara's experience also includes PR, marketing, Public Affairs and fundraising for the American Red Cross National Office in Washington, DC.
 After 9/11 she worked in disaster public affairs to help victims of the September 11 tragedy.
 She also worked with the Red Cross Public Affairs team to help prepare the organization for Capitol Hill press conferences and hearings in the days following September 11.
 In addition, Kara has a background working with political organizations on both sides of the aisle.
 Her early political work includes, working with Alabama Governor Guy Hunt’s campaign during his bid fora second term in office and then serving with Governor Hunt's administration through 1993.
 Other political work includes project work with The International Republican Institute and the Congressional Black Caucus Foundation, both of which are located in Washington, DC.
 After returning to her hometown of Birmingham,Ala., Kara started her consulting firm, Kennedy Resource Development.
-In the spring of 2007 and prior to joining the Brock School of Business, Kara worked with the Gaffey Group of Atlanta, Georgia on the economic development visit to Alabama of the EU Ambassador to the United States John Bruton.
+In the spring of 2007 and prior to joining Samford University, Kara worked with the Gaffey Group of Atlanta, Georgia on the economic development visit to Alabama of the EU Ambassador to the United States John Bruton.
 Kara has a BA in Communications and Political Science Auburn University, where she was member of the sorority Delta Gamma.
 (DG).
 Kara lives in Fultondale, Ala., and is a member of the Cathedral Church of the Advent.
 Currently, Kara is a member of: Public Relations Society of America, Birmingham Chapter American Marketing Association, Birmingham Chapter The Public Affairs Research Council of Alabama Roundtable Alabama Social Media Association The Atlanta Press Club Volunteer Executive Director of the Board of the Fultondale Arts Council Member of the Friends of the Fultondale Bark Park Committee

 Dr. Archie Lockamy, III, is currently The Margaret Gage Bush Professor of Business at Samford University, Birmingham, Ala.
 With more than 25 years of experience in industry and academia, Dr. Lockamy has held a variety of responsible positions.
 Prior to his academic career, Dr. Lockamy held various engineering and managerial positions with DuPont, Procter and Gamble, and TRW.
 A list of journals that Dr. Lockamy has published in is below.
 He also has written for other prestigious journals.
 In addition, he is the author of the book Global Logistics: Managing The Product-Delivery System, and co-author of the book Re-engineering Performance Measurement: How To Align Systems To Improve Processes, Products and Profits.
 Dr. Lockamy served on the Board of Examiners for the Malcolm Baldrige National Quality Award via appointment by the United States Department of Commerce from 1997 through 2002.
 He also served as Vice President of the Board of Directors of the American Production and Inventory Control Society (APICS) Educational and Research Foundation.
 Dr. Lockamy is recognized as a Certified Fellow in Production and Inventory Management (CFPIM) by APICS, and is certified as an Academic Jonah by The Avraham Y. Goldratt Institute.